A Snapshot of Head and Neck Cancer

 Incidence and Mortality

 Tobacco and alcohol use are the most important risk factors for most head and neck cancers.
-Additionally, infection with certain types of human papillomavirus (HPV) causes more than half of all cases of oropharyngeal cancer, a type of head and neck cancer.
+In addition, infection with certain types of human papillomavirus (HPV), particularly HPV type 16 (HPV16) and HPV type 18 (HPV18), causes more than half of all cases of oropharyngeal cancer, a type of head and neck cancer.
 There are no standard or routine screening tests for head and neck cancers.
-Standard treatments for head and neck cancers include radiation therapy and surgery, and for certain types of head and neck cancer, chemotherapy.
+Standard treatments for head and neck cancers, which depend on the tumor location, the tumor stage, and the patient’s age and overall health, include radiation therapy, surgery, chemotherapy, targeted therapy, or a combination of treatments.

 Examples of NCI Activities Relevant to Head and Neck Cancer

-- Five Specialized Programs of Research Excellence (SPOREs) in head and neck cancer support translational research on cancers of the upper aerodigestive tract and thyroid cancer.
-SPORE researchers are addressing markers of genetic susceptibility of head and neck cancer and novel therapies for treatment and prevention.
+- Four Specialized Programs of Research Excellence (SPOREs) in head and neck cancer support translational research on cancers of the upper aerodigestive tract and on thyroid cancer.
+SPORE researchers are developing biomarkers that can be used for early detection, monitoring, surveillance, and prognosis of head and neck cancer and are developing novel strategies for treatment and prevention.